OfficeDev/office-js-docs-pr/excel/excel-add-ins-programming-overview.md

 				 ];
 	var range = sheet.getRange("A1:B2");
 	range.values = values;
-	//Statements queued above will not be executed until the executeAsync() is called. return ctx.sync().then(function() {
+	//Statements queued above will not be executed until the sync() is called. return ctx.sync().then(function() {
 			console.log("Done");
 	});